bahrus/xtal-sip/README.md

     platinum-sw
 >
 ```

-## ES5 alternative references

-TODO:  Use attribute href_es5="..." to provide an alternative url to use for ES6-challenged browsers.

 ## Bundling

 Some CDN's, [like jsdelivr](https://www.jsdelivr.com/features) allow you to combine multiple assets together with one http request.